 Prospective doctoral students will submit a general seminary application to the Office of Admissions.

-International applicants must submit scores from either the TOEFL (Test of English as a Foreign Language) or the DuoLingo English Test (DET).
+International applicants must submit scores from either the TOEFL (Test of English as a Foreign Language), Duolingo English Test (DET), or IELTS (International English Language Test System).
 For the TOEFL, a minimum score of 100 on the internet-based test or 250 on the computer-based test is required.
-Students who complete the computer-based TOEFL must also complete the TSE (Test of Spoken English).
-For the DET, a score of 120 is required.
+For the DET, a minimum score of 120 on the internet-based test is required.
+For the IELTS, a minimum score of 7.0 on the internet-based test is required.

-An applicant must be interviewed by the chair of Ph.D. in Church Music and Worship program before final approval for admission can be granted.
+An applicant must be interviewed by the Coordinator of Research Doctoral Programs in Church Music and Worship before final approval for admission can be granted.

-Students must demonstrate competency in at least two research languages chosen under the guidance of the student’s supervisor.
-English may not serve as one of the two research languages, nor may any native language that does not directly pertain to the student’s area of research.
-The first research language should be completed by the end of the first year of reading seminars and the second research language by the conclusion of the second year.
+During the program of study, students must demonstrate competency in a research language chosen under the guidance of the student’s supervisor.
+English may not serve as a research language, nor may any native language that does not directly pertain to the student’s area of research.
+The research language should be completed by the end of the first year of seminars.

-Students may participate in the program as a residential student on the Fort Worth campus or, as part of a three-year educational experiment approved by the Association of Theological Schools, online through live video web conferencing.
+Students may participate in the program as a residential student on the Fort Worth campus or online through live, synchronous attendance via video web conferencing.

 Doctoral students must maintain an overall grade point average of 3.30.

 Doctoral students must enroll in the fall and spring semesters each year and pay enrollment fees from the time they begin their program until they graduate or withdraw from the program.
-Doctoral students who are not enrolled in regular coursework or doctoral examinations must enroll in MUDOC 8100 Doctoral Continued Enrollment.
+Doctoral students who are not enrolled in regular coursework or doctoral examinations must enroll in RSTCH 7060 Continuous Enrollment.

 The Ph.D. degree must be completed within a period of seven years from the time of admission.
 Extensions may be granted to students who are serving in an international mission field.